10-Q 1 vera-20230331.htm 10-Q 10-Q

 Biosimilars to our product candidates may provide competition sooner than anticipated.

-Unfavorable global, geopolitical and macroeconomic conditions could adversely affect our business, financial condition and results of operations.
+Unfavorable geopolitical and global economic conditions could adversely affect our business, financial condition and results of operations.

 Our success is highly dependent on our ability to attract and retain highly skilled executive officers and employees and key consultants.